Chris-MacMaster/spacy/APIDocs.md

 ### Add an Image to a Review based on the Product Review's id

-Create and return a new image for a review specified by id.
+Create and return a new image for a product review specified by id.

 * Require Authentication: true
 * Require proper authorization: Review must belong to the current user